 There are many things to do in Puerto Rico.
 Here are 5 of Puerto Rico’s best-kept secrets.

 These are a few things you might not have thought about doing.

 Visit where Rum is made

-Not only does the island have great rum, you can visit where it’s made.
-As a by-product of the sugar making process, rum production in Puerto Rico became a major industry in the 16th century.
+Not only does the island have great rum, but you can also visit where it’s made.
+As a by-product of the sugar-making process, rum production in Puerto Rico became a major industry in the 16th century.
 Sugar cane juice (guarapo) is extracted and boiled at a high temperature.
 The process yields a syrup called molasses, which when mixed with water and is fermented, produces the distilled spirit rum.
 Bacardi, Don Q, and Ron Barralito are some of the best Puerto Rican rums.
 You can see how rum is made and have a tasting at the Bacardi factory in Old San Juan.
 Read more here: A Taste of Puerto Rican Rum History

 Explore Arecibo Observatory